AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/datax.md

 While [setting up](../../ui/connect-destination.md) this destination, you must provide the following information:

-*Add the fields that customers must fill in when configuring a new destination.
-These fields are destination-specific and depend on your configuration in Destination SDK.
-Your destination's fields may not be the same as the ones listed below.*

 *  **[!UICONTROL Name]**: A name by which you will recognize this destination in the future.
 *  **[!UICONTROL Description]**: A description that will help you identify this destination in the future.
-*  **[!MDM ID]**: An MDM ID is a A node’s (Segment) data can be restricted for use only with a certain set of exclusive users (such as first party data for advertisers).
+*  **[!MDM ID]**: This is a unique identifier in Yahoo DataX and it is a mandatory field for setting up data exports to this destination.
+If you don't know this Id, contact your Yahoo Data X account manager.
+With MDM IDs, data can be restricted for use only with a certain set of exclusive users (such as first party data for advertisers).

 ## Activate segments to this destination {#activate}

-Read [Activate profiles and segments to a destination](../../ui/activate-destinations.md) for instructions on activating audience segments to destinations.
+Read [Activate profiles and segments to a destination](../../ui/activate-segment-streaming-destinations.md) for instructions on activating audience segments to destinations.

 ## Data usage and governance {#data-usage-governance}

 All [!DNL Adobe Experience Platform] destinations are compliant with data usage policies when handling your data.
 For detailed information on how [!DNL Adobe Experience Platform] enforces data governance, see the [Data Governance overview](https://experienceleague.adobe.com/docs/experience-platform/data-governance/home.html).

+## Additional resources {#additional-resources}

+For more information, read the Yahoo/Verizon Media [documentation on DataX](https://developer.verizonmedia.com/datax/guide/ ).